3 Common misconceptions about digital signatures in wealth management

 So, given that digital signature technology has existed for many years, why has the wealth management sector been so slow to act?

-I’ve identified the most ardent misconceptions on digital signatures that explain the slower conversion to digital signatures in wealth management.
+I’ve identified the most ardent misconceptions about digital signatures that explain the slower conversion to digital signatures in wealth management.

 Misconception #1 – All documents have to be signed with a qualified electronic signature to be legally valid.